Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 - Sapien now renders geometry error info such as degenerate triangles and overlapping faces.
 - FBX-to-JMS now writes all regions used in the FBX file properly.
 - Some speedups for BSP Havok representation.
 Loading times should be a bit faster.
+- Set minimum height and minimum width for game view window in Sapien to avoid bad values being saved to registry.
+Solves render_cameras assert on startup.
+Users who are currently experiencing this issue should delete their registry keys and update to latest.

 # What's changed?
 ## General changes from stock H2V tools